Megan Daniel is a Principal in our Insurance & Health team and is based in the Brisbane office.

 "I was drawn to insurance law by the diversity of issues that insurance litigators are exposed to and the need to constantly develop technical knowledge in other industries.
 I always ensure I understand my client’s business operations and objectives and I appreciate that the outcome my clients are seeking will not always be the same."

-Megan has been recognised in the 2016 to 2021 editions of Best Lawyers in Australia for Insurance Law.
+Megan has been recognised in Best Lawyers in Australia for Insurance Law since 2016.
+Megan has been consistently recognised in Doyle's Guide, in the 2023 edition, Megan has been recognised as one of Queensland's Preeminent Public & Product Liability Lawyers.
 She has a Bachelor of Laws and a Bachelor of Arts.
 She is a member of the Queensland Law Society and the Australian Insurance Law Association (AILA).